WSKQ-FM: Ratings

-“La Mega 97.9” reached #7 in the “Leading radio stations in New York in November 2017, by ratings”.
+"La Mega 97.9" reached No. 7 in the "Leading radio stations in New York in November 2017, by ratings".
 According to the statistics, 4.6 percent of people who listen to the radio in the New York City Metropolitan area listened to WSKQ-FM for at least five minutes in each 15-minute period.

-Impact on the Hispanic Community
+Impact on the Hispanic community

-La Mega reaches a wide population of Hispanic listeners every day.
-In an interview with The New York Times, Bill Turner, radio consultant, stated:
+"La Mega" reaches a wide population of Hispanic listeners every day.
+In an interview with The New York Times, Bill Turner, a radio consultant, stated:

 Hispanics listen to the radio much more than English-language listeners do.
 If they are longer listeners, as Hispanics are, and if the station does a nice job with programming, which WSKQ does, then you have the formula for success.

 Hispanic radio shows, like La Mega, provide Hispanic listeners a platform in which they can stay connected through the news, sports, weather, celebrity news, and comedy.
 Unlike other radio shows, La Mega is broadcast entirely in Spanish and therefore reaches the non-English speaking portion of the Hispanic community, giving them the ability to remain aware in society.
 La Mega allows listeners to call in to the radio and express their opinions on the topics being discussed or to request specific songs, giving them the chance to get involved.
-It provides “a vital and irreplaceable resource” for these communities.
+It provides "a vital and irreplaceable resource" for these communities.

-In addition, they are “valuable sources of employment that impacts local economies”.
+In addition, they are "valuable sources of employment that impacts local economies".
 Local TV and Radio in New York has created over 150,000 jobs in Hispanic communities, improving the economy and allowing access to media based careers.

 La Mega has segments throughout their show where they invite lawyers to talk about important issues that may arise such as "debt, credit restoration, immigration, and matrimonial law".
 This allows the Hispanic community access to resources that would otherwise be difficult and expensive to obtain.